-The callback mode is selected at server start and may be changed with a code upgrade/downgrade.
+The callback mode is a property of the callback module and is set at server start.
+It may be changed due to a code upgrade/downgrade, or when changing the callback module.

 See the section State Callback that describes the event handling callback function(s).